rems-project/cn-tutorial/docs/getting-started/tutorials/testing/outline.md

 - When do we introduce unit tests?
 Can we do it at the very beginning?
     - I think yes, but the fulminate instructions are currently quite hard to follow!
-- The makefile should confirm that broken tests actually fail
+- The makefile should confirm that broken tests actually
+- VSCode / Copilot gives a lot of hints (some correct)!!
+- The naming of exercises is hideous (esp. the slf ones)
+- Starting with signed overflow, etc., is horrible
+- I think the verification material can be organized so that it can be read either interleaved with the testing tutorial or completely after it.

+## CN / VSCode Nits
+- It would be nice if (a) errors were indicated more boldly (e.g., a red slug in the margin, not just red squiggles) and (b) successful verification were visually indicated somehow (green light goes on, or whatever).